maraloon/pickdate/README.md

 It's for what i develop this app.
 Terminal-based notes.
 Open (or create) file for selected date

+> After time i rewrite my bash scripts to one project: [tty-diary](https://github.com/maraloon/tty-diary), so if you want to diarize like me, check it

 ```bash
 #!/usr/bin/env sh
 prev_selected_date=$(date +"%Y/%m/%d")